tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 To perform NRP state aware Traffic Engineering (NRP-TE), the resource reservation on each link needs to be NRP aware.
 The NRP reservations state can be managed locally on the device or off device (e.g. on a controller).
-Details of required IGP extensions to support NRP-TE are described in
-{{?I-D.bestbar-lsr-slice-aware-te}}.

 The same physical link may be member of multiple slice policies that instantiate different NRPs.
 The NRP